Scouting-Lommel/sl-website-be/documentation/deployment.md

 ### DNS

-DNS records are managed in a [Cloudflare](https://www.cloudflare.com/) dashboard.
-Cloudflare also offers a layer of securities like DDoS protection.
+DNS records are managed by [Netlify](https://www.netlify.com/).
+Netlify also offers a layer of securities like DDoS protection.

 ### Frontend hosting